wkhere/stackless/Doc/library/inspect.rst

 .. function:: isfunction(object)

-   Return true if the object is a Python function or unnamed (lambda) function.
+   Return true if the object is a Python function or unnamed (:term:`lambda`) function.

+.. function:: isgeneratorfunction(object)

+   Return true if the object is a Python generator function.

+.. function:: isgenerator(object)

+   Return true if the object is a generator.

 .. function:: istraceback(object)